Hiswe/gulp-svg-symbols/README.md

 ### More examples

-Go in the [examples folder](https://github.com/Hiswe/gulp-svg-symbols/blob/master/examples), then `npm install && gulp`.
+Go in the [examples folder](https://github.com/Hiswe/gulp-svg-symbols/blob/master/examples), then `npm install && npm run list`.
 You will have a list of all task examples there

 ### Usefull frontend lib

 - [svg4everybody](https://www.npmjs.com/package/svg4everybody) leverage external SVG for browser which doesn't support it

+### Thanks

+- [Florens Verschelde](https://github.com/fvsch) for the usefull insights and PR

 ### Credits